Aimee Diehl writes from her home in rural Cornwall, VT, where she lives with her husband, two daughters, and a dog.

 What are microgreens?
 Also known as "vegetable confetti," microgreens are sometimes confused with sprouts — germinated seeds that are eaten root, seed and shoot.
-Microgreens, however, include a variety of edible immature greens, harvested with scissors between 10 and 14 days after germination, when the plants are up to 2 inches tall.
+Microgreens, however, include a variety of edible immature greens, harvested with scissors less than a month after germination, when the plants are up to 2 inches tall.
 The stem, cotyledons (or seed leaves) and first set of true leaves are all edible.

 Which seeds work best?
 Salad greens, leafy vegetables, herbs and even edible flowers can be grown as microgreens, though some varieties are better suited than others.
 Beginners often start by growing one type of seed, such as broccoli, cauliflower, cabbage, mustard, chia, sunflower or buckwheat — among the easiest-to-grow varieties of microgreens — in a single container.
 (You can easily grow different seeds in several containers, and mix your microgreens after harvesting.)

 Companies such as High Mowing Organic Seeds and Johnny's Selected Seeds sell salad mixes and specially selected microgreen mixes that combine greens with similar growth rates, compatible flavors and beautiful coloring including reds, purples and greens.
 Since they were created with grower success in mind, they're also a good choice for beginners.

 Newly germinated microgreens, growing on a south-facing windowsill.

 Microgreens growing under the lights of a Sunlite Garden.